qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 Integrated Federated Architecture.
 The planes are like a smartphone platform - trade out any component without effecting flight worthiness and certification.
 Every single piece can be developed in isolation.

+Three week iterations, synchronize across hard and software every quarter.
+Every year higher level plan for the next year.
+They integrate every week, even though iterations are three weeks.
+Hardware simulators allow more frequent integration.
+Feedback cycle is fundamental to not let badd stuff be built on top of bad stuff.

 ![Mary Poppendieck portrait](/attachments/blogposts/2016/mary-poppendieck.png)